How to Measure Diversity in the Workplace

 It means now is the time to get the workplace diversity ball rolling in your organization.
 Here’s how to measure diversity:

 Pay Attention to These Diversity KPIs and Crunch the Numbers

-When it comes to moving your organization toward healthy diversity, tracking these diversity and inclusion KPIs is imperative:
+When it comes to moving your organization toward healthy diversity and inclusion, tracking these KPIs on a diversity dashboard is imperative: